 Physical Therapy in Oklahoma City for Lower Back

-Welcome to FYZICAL Oklahoma City's patient resource about low back pain.
+Welcome to FYZICAL Oklahoma City's patient resource about Lumbar Spine problems.

 The lumbar spine is made up of the lower five vertebrae.
 Doctors often refer to these vertebrae as L1 to L5.
 The lowest vertebra of the lumbar spine, L5, connects to the top of the sacrum, a triangular bone at the base of the spine that fits between the two pelvic bones.
 Some people have an extra, or sixth, lumbar vertebra.
 This condition doesn't usually cause any particular problems.